Stephen-Gates/GTFS/results/results.md

 GoodTables:

 - doesn't let you store test results for failed tests.
+- only returns a [limited number of errors](https://github.com/frictionlessdata/goodtables-web/issues/66) so the test data will need to be split into smaller sets.
 - doesn't use the primary key to check for duplicates ([see goodtables-web #64](https://github.com/frictionlessdata/goodtables-web/issues/64))